djeada/Databases-Notes/notes/04_acid_properties_and_transactions/01_transactions_intro.md

-## What is a transaction?
+## What Is a Transaction?

-A database transaction consists of a series of operations, such as inserting, updating, or deleting data, which are executed as a single unit of work.
-Transactions play a crucial role in preserving database consistency and integrity while managing concurrent access.
+A database transaction is a sequence of operations performed as a single, indivisible unit of work.
+These operations—such as inserting, updating, or deleting records—are executed together to ensure data integrity and consistency, especially when multiple users or processes access the database at the same time.

 ```
 1. Initial State: